Updated:

 According to the researcher’s policy on research ethics, participants were required to sign an ethical approval form.
 The aim of following the university’s ethical procedures for conducting research was to avoid instances where activities related to the research process could bring disrepute to the university.
 Key ethical considerations in this study were anonymity, treatment of data, and withdrawal from the study.

 Anonymity and Confidentiality: Protecting the identity of the respondents was a key priority for the researcher.
-This task aligns with the duty of researchers to “do no harm” to informants as they participated in the investigation (Kim et al., 2018).
+This task aligns with the duty of researchers to “do no harm” to informants as they participate in the investigation (Kim et al., 2018).
 Consistent with this goal, the researcher refrained from asking questions or seeking details from the informants that would make it possible to identify them.
-Nonetheless, emphasis was made to understand the effects of the respondents’ characteristics, such as age, gender, and education qualifications, on their perspectives on the research topic.
+Nonetheless, emphasis was made to understand the effects of the respondents’ characteristics, such as age, gender, and educational qualifications, on their perspectives on the research topic.
 Stated differently, information concerning the informant’s educational qualifications, gender, time spent on social media, and marital status was included in the investigation.
 These details were integrated into the probe because extant works of literature have highlighted their role in moderating consumer behavior.

 Data Storage and Use: Data obtained from informants were stored in a computer and secured using a password.
 Equally, the information gathered in the probe was not sent overseas or used outside of the European Union (EU) due to changes in the scope and extent of protection law applications.
-The goal of setting up this limitation was to safeguard the rights of the respondents, which are secured within the EU legal framework (Osafo, Paros and Yawson, 2021).
+The goal of setting up this limitation was to safeguard the rights of the respondents, which are secured within the EU legal framework (Osafo, Paros, and Yawson, 2021).
 Therefore, transferring data outside of the jurisdiction would undermine the protection they enjoy under the law.

 Limitations of Study